 Alternatively, personalization can be driven more simply through persona buckets or a similar taxonomy model where users are categorized based on specific traits and facets.
 For example, buckets could be based on a user’s location, whether they are a new or long-time user, or by their usage habits within the application or broader ecosystem.

 Pull together any data you have on current users to date and try to map out any usage patterns.
 Also consider building out a persona-driven personalization model that can be used to help until a proper relevance model can be matured.

 Button and menu designs

-It is recommended that when starting out, the button and menu designs should try to follow common patterns proven by relevant industry or social media trends.
-Once you have a common pattern that works, you can make it your own through branding and other subtle changes that users will identify with when they user your products.
+It is recommended that when starting, the button and menu designs should try to follow familiar patterns proven by relevant industry or social media trends.
+Once you have a typical model that works, you can make it your own through branding and other subtle changes that users will identify with when they use your products.

 Depending on the goals of the project and the capabilities of the team working to build out the application, you might want to identify a design system or component library on which to base initial button and menu designs.
 If desired, the AIM team can help point you in the right direction or provide you with an appropriate solution from our pattern library.

 Regardless of where the user is within the mobile experience, they should have no problem getting to the logical next step or back to the start.
 Put breadcrumb cues front and center (i.e., how to get home) and be thoughtful about what’s next by leveraging predictive cues.